Time zones for teams.

 How are working hours detected?

-On onboarding we read your address and browser to set your timezone and a default 9–18 working window.
+On onboarding we read your address and browser to set your time zone and a default 9–18 working window.
 You can fine-tune it any time from your profile.

 Can admins create custom subteams?